Olga Mykhoparkina

 May 29, 2025SEO is changing faster than ever.
 It’s not just Google’s bots visiting your site anymore.
 Now, large language models (LLMs) like ChatGPT and Gemini are reading your content too – and they influence what people see and trust.

-This shift is often called AI-first indexing because AI models are starting to decide which content shows up first in answers, not just Google’s search results.
+This shift is often called AI-first indexing because AI models are starting to decide which content shows up first in answers.
 If your site isn’t ready for this, you’re missing out on a lot of potential traffic and visibility.

 Traditional SEO had a lot to do with keywords, backlinks, and meta tags.
 This still matters, but it’s not enough.
 Today, you also need to make sure your content makes sense to machines trained to understand human language.
 This means clear structure, plain language, and actually answering the questions your future customers are asking.